Skip to main content

 NGI Pointer was just one of those, focused on supporting bottom-up open-source projects & tools, but there's funding available now for everything from software startups working in the blockchain ecosystem to academics researching the new building blocks for search & discovery.

-It's early but NGI have been great so far, so if you're based in an EU or associated country (most of Europe) then I'd recommend taking a look at their open calls and the other NGI-related EU Horizon open calls available.
+It's early but NGI have been great so far, so if you're based in an EU or associated country (most of Europeopens in a new tab) then I'd recommend taking a look at their open callsopens in a new tab and the other NGI-related EU Horizon open callsopens in a new tab available.

 Why these protocols?